nunofachada/micompr/cran-comments.md

 ## Other

-* First submission attempt for version 1.1.2
+* Second submission attempt for version 1.1.2 (fix links)
 * List of changes in NEWS.md (update to conform with removal of upstream package, CI updates, URL updates)